JackEdwardLyons/jacklyons-me-beta/content/pages/blog/moving-from-wordpress-to-next.js-with-stackbit.md

 At the time of writing, there are a few more things I can do to further optimise the site.
 I'm thinking about storing my assets on [Cloudinary](https://www.cloudinary.com/) and leveraging the `next/image` component for a better experience across all devices.
 I can also look into cache policies and see if Netlify can be optimised further.
 All in all, it's much better than my old site!

+#### Plausible Analytics

+[Plausible Analytics](https://plausible.io/) is an open-source project dedicated to making web analytics more privacy-friendly.
+Their mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world (ie) Google.
+I love how simple this tool is and how easy it is to integrate.
+It's not going to bloat your JavaScript bundle size nor is it going to slow down your page load times.
+Plausible is less than 1kb in size! **That’s 45 times smaller than the Google Analytics Global Site Tag**.
+I am a huge fanboy of Plausible and I plan to remove Google Analytics from all my sites in place of Plausible.

+---

 In conclusion, I am absolutely amazed at how quickly I was able to pull this off.
 In total, it took a couple of nights here and there over the weekend and after work.
 That's all.
 It's going to be a pain to move across all of my old WordPress posts, but for now, I will simply leave that for a rainy day and focus on future posts!

 If you have any questions, comments, feedback or tips, please get in touch via my Contact form!
 Thanks for reading.